 After deciding on the exact location on which to stand, the students then took a photograph of the ground beneath their feet and made a voice recording that they linked to their photograph stating “this is where Margaret was”.
 The photograph and audio recording can be understood as a digital memorial to Margaret’s experience, albeit one not formally recognized by any physical markers or objects on the Common.

 We also observed incidences of memorialization where students made photographic notes of physical memorials that existed on the Common, for example, the war memorial next to the church.
-Analysis of the students interaction, notably the modal qualities of both students’ touch and manipulation of the iPad when framing and taking the photograph is indicative of a degree of care in their process of taking the photograph (see Table 6 – accessible on-line).
+Analysis of the students interaction, notably the modal qualities of both students’ touch and manipulation of the iPad when framing and taking the photograph is indicative of a degree of care in their process of taking the photograph (supplementary Table S6 – accessible on-line).

 The students’ interaction is an act of paying tribute to experiences of the past.
 This exhibition of care is itself a kind of multimodal memorialization, as is the photograph itself.
 Students’ paying respect sometimes extended beyond their creation of artefacts.
 For example, after taking the photograph, one of the students picked a piece of litter out from the rosebush that surrounds the memorial, and looked directly at the researcher with a facial expression suggesting disapproval of the litter’s presence: an embodied display of ‘respect’ both for the memorial and others’ wartime experiences.
 In these episodes where the students took photographs in response to a physical memorial to war or wartime experience, they were making an active contribution to their own process of memorialization.
 The students used the creation of digital artefacts, particularly photographs, to realize an emotional, respectful engagement with the past, through participation in situated interaction with the physical environment in which those past events took place.